HiddenTrail/rf_basics/exercises/05_resources_files.md

 ## Exercise 5 - Resource files

-Exercise: Refactoring Google Search Test Suite with Resource Files

-Objective: Refactor the Google Search test suite to use a resource file.
+**Objective:** Move your keywords from the test suite and make a resource file.

 We will extract all user keywords into a separate file, which will make our test suite cleaner and our keywords reusable across different test suites.
 You may also add your variables into the resource file.